iammar99/car-service-bot/README.md

 # Here's our REACT car service AI bot

-## Here's the Steps to get the code
+## Here's the Steps to get the code run

 <ol>